Campus Information Technology Services

 IT supplies and/or coordinates voice/telephone services for the University of Houston-Victoria campus.
 Telephone, Phone Mail and Long-Distance services are provided for staff and faculty for approved UHV usage only.
 All these services are charged back to the employee's school or department.

-IT supports Skype for Business for all locations and on mobile devices for audio and video communications and conferences.
+IT supports Microsoft Teams for all locations and mobile devices for audio and video communications and conferences.

 Classroom technology support is provided through:

 - An installed integrated lectern that includes a computer, projector and speakers or connection to in-room audio system.
 Lectern may also include a document camera, DVD player and other instructional tools.

 IT also provides and supports Interactive Video operations (ITV) for instructional delivery and video conferencing.

 Various audiovisual technologies are available and supported.
 Contact User Services for more details.

 The Help Desk supports business travel with university equipment and will assist as much as possible with remote troubleshooting.
 Employees are responsible for testing and preparing their equipment before travelling.
 The Help Desk can assist, including providing a test “off-campus” connection.
 Employees are responsible for maintaining the equipment in good working order while traveling.
 In the event of damage or theft of university equipment, the Help Desk shall be notified immediately.

 With an emphasis on academic learning, the IT network environment provides high speed Internet access, sufficient for online course work, research and for entertainment purposes.
 In-room wired network connections are provided for situations where wireless networks should be avoided such as when taking online tests and for devices not compatible with enterprise wireless network environments.
 Network access is scanned for known malware and potential illegal sharing of copyright material.
 See UHV Policy G2-Acceptable Use Policy for more information.